Jugranada/Spectrum-Analyzer-Project/sensor/README.md

 The **Sensor Backend** is the core component responsible for interfacing with the Software Defined Radio (SDR) hardware, acquiring spectrum data, and streaming it to the main monitor frontend.

-This is part of the [Cheapest Spectrum Sensing Project](https://github.com/dramirezbe/CheapestSpectrumSensingProject.git).

 ---